 Never say ‘Let me tell you a story’26 April 2017 | Category: Blog

 You often see it in TED talks.
 The speaker suddenly says “Let me tell you a story.
-A few years ago …” and then comes up with something that has nothing remotely of a powerful story.
+A few years ago…” and then comes up with something that has nothing of a remotely powerful story.
 What a missed opportunity!

-Audience drops out
+The audience drops out

 So don’t tell stories in a presentation?